Jarvis-byte/Zomato-API-Food-App/README.md

 # Zomato-API-Food-App
-This App is a basic restaurant searching app ,which use the ZOMATO API to search restaurant in any of the cities in INDIA.
-If Zomato do not have any information for the city you entered,then it show a toast message "No restaurant for this City..."
+This App is a basic restaurant searching app, which use the ZOMATO API to search restaurant in any of the cities in INDIA.
+If Zomato does not have any information for the city you entered, then it shows a toast message "No restaurant for this City..."

 ### Features
 *******************************